htc-ccis2591/fall-2017/_experiences/caesar-cipher.md

 ### HTML Page
 Create an HTML page with a simple form to accept input of a key (numeric 1-25) and a text message (of any length).
 There should be 3 buttons: Encrypt, Decrypt, & Reset.
 Also add some basic *instruction* text to the page so that anyone browsing to this page will know what it is for and how it works.

-Below the form, add a `div` element for the output.
+Below the form, add a spot for the output.
+You can use a `div` or another element you feel makes sense, such as a read only text area.

 It will be helpful to add id attributes onto the div, buttons, and input controls to easily identify and access them from JavaScript.

 ### Basic CSS
 Use CSS to make the form display nicely.
 If you want, you can use Bootstrap or another library to help with your display.
 If not, you will need to write some basic CSS yourself.